jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 tags: [linux, gumstix, duovero, yocto]
 ---

 These instructions are for building generic developer systems for [Gumstix Duovero][duovero] boards with a focus on C/C++ and Qt programmers.
 You will almost certainly want to modify the contents of the images for any particular project.

 There is no `X11` and no desktop installed on any of these systems.
 The `embedded Qt` images can be used to run GUI applications with the `-qws` switch.

 The Linux `3.6` kernel comes from the Linux mainline with some patches from Gumstix and a few of my own.

 The Duovero [Zephyr][duovero-zephyr] COM has a built-in Wifi/Bluetooth radio.
 The kernel and software to support both are included.

 The Wifi radio can be used as a `Station` or an `Access Point`.
 See this [article][duovero-ap] for more setting up the `Duovero` as an access point.

 The Yocto version is `1.6.1` the `[daisy]` branch.

 `sysvinit` is used for the init system, not `systemd`.

-`systemd-udev` is the udev daemon.
-I have found it more reliable then the older `udev` particularly when loading binary firmware.
+`systemd-udev v211` is the udev daemon.

 ### Ubuntu Packages